Raggaer/castro/en-US/lua/time.md

 ]]--
 ```

-Below is an example on how we parse some config values using `math.pow` to convert seconds to nanoseconds:
+Below is an example on how we parse some config values using `math.pow` to convert miliseconds to nanoseconds:

 ```lua
 local timeToDecreaseFrags = time:newDuration(config:get("timeToDecreaseFrags") * math.pow(10, 6))